smashkoala/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####4.
 Appropriate training data

 For training, sample data from Udacity and some specially collected data from the simulation were used.
-The special data was collected mainly to overcome the situation where the car goes off the track on the bridge and two steep curves.
+The special data was collected mainly to overcome the situation where the vehicle goes off the track on the bridge and two steep curves.
 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach
 The NVIDIA network was chosen as a proven model architecture.
 The model has not been changed so much until the end since I knew the the NVIDIA network was a proven architecture according to the course and the web page [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 In stead of tuning the model, I spent a lot of time to fine tune the image pre-processing and to balance the distribution of samples in terms of steering angles.